4 more pre-schools to close amid shareholder lawsuit

 ALTERNATIVE PLACEMENT ARRANGED

-"To support families and centre staff who have been affected by these closures", several measures have been taken, according to the statement.
+"To support families and centre staff who have been affected by these closures", several measures have been taken, according to the original joint statement.

 ECDA has arranged alternative placement for children who attended the shuttered preschools in other available schools in the area.
 The agency is also assisting parents of students attending the soon-to-close schools with placement.